How to Respond to a Rude Email Professionally (Examples & Tips)

 However, at other times, we find ourselves on the wrong end of an impolite message from a coworker, even though they were the ones who messed things up.

-Therefore, you might find yourself reading a passively rude message like the one below.
+Therefore, you might find yourself reading a passively rude message like the one Nathan got via Pumble, an internal communication app, below.

-Nick sends a rude message to his coworker on Pumble, a team messaging app
+Ron sends a rude message to his coworker on Pumble, a business communication and collaboration app

-Nick sends a rude message to his coworker on Pumble, a team messaging app
+Ron sends a rude message to his coworker on Pumble, a business communication and collaboration app

 Scenario #3: Non-reply emails

-Lastly, the final type of passively rude emails you can receive is a non-reply.
+Lastly, the final type of passively rude emails is a non-reply.
 There are a couple of types of these messages, where the person on the other end:

 • Simply ignores your message, or

-• They ignore a part of your message or one of your questions.
+• Ignore a part of your message or one of your questions.

 Although these non-replies might not seem as rude as an actively impolite (or even aggressive) email, they still fall under the umbrella of unprofessional correspondence.